SocialHub.AI

 2

-Let AI agents compute — ahead of each birthday, anniversary, or gifting season — exactly who an advisor should contact and which piece fits.
+Let AI agents run next-best-action against that profile, computing — ahead of each anniversary or gifting season — who an advisor should contact and which piece the recommendations engine says fits their history and budget.

 3

-Built for high-ticket, low-frequency relationships — from a single boutique to a multi-brand house, the loop powers your advisors rather than replacing them.
+Built for high-ticket, low-frequency relationships — from a single boutique to a multi-brand house on top of your existing POS/ERP — the loop powers your advisors rather than replacing them.

 The shift